Changing the world

 Now and in the future

-When the organism decides what to do next, it runs simulations of future states and observations to determine which actions would most likely lead to a series of preferred observations and states over a planning horizon.
+When the organism decides what to do next, it runs simulations of future states and observations to evaluate different actions and to determine which actions would most likely lead to a series of wanted observations or wanted states over a planning horizon.
 Depending on the complexity of the organism and perhaps its sensing range [7], the simulations may be anything from determining which way the nutrient gradient points to planning a professional career.

-The jury seems to still be out regarding whether the brain defines its preferences in terms of observations or states.
+The jury seems to still be out regarding whether the brain defines its wants in terms of observations or states.
 Both variants can be found in the literature without much motivation for one or the other.
-The generative model maps between states and observation and expressions for EFE can be derived for both preferences as states and preferences as observations 3.
-When I below write “preferred states” it should be read “preferred states or observations”
+The generative model maps between states and observation and expressions for EFE can be derived for both wanted states and wanted observations 4.
+When I below write “wanted states” it should be read “wanted states or wanted observations”.

 Planning for the future